AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

        Next install the jupyter kernel.
 Here you need to select the ``NAME`` given before.
        The NAME is what is will be referred to for installation, while ``DISPLAYNAME`` will be displayed in jupyter::

-         # Use Rscript to install jupyter kernel, you need the environment for this.
+         # Use Rscript to install the jupyter kernel.
+The jupyterhub/live module is required to point R at the right place for jupyter
          module load jupyterhub/live
          Rscript -e "library(IRkernel); IRkernel::installspec(name='NAME', displayname='DISPLAYNAME')"
          # For R versions before 4, you need to install the kernel.
 After version 4 IRkernel automatically installs it.
          envkernel lmod --user --kernel-template=NAME --name=IMAGENAME YOURRMODULE
-         # YOURRMODULE could e.g. be r/3.6.3-python3
+         # YOURRMODULE should match the module you loaded above (THE_VERSION_YOU_WANT above)

 .. note:: Installing R packages for jupyter